Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 ![Gauge Settings](/images/getting-started/losant-iot-dev-kits/door-sensor/gauge-settings.png "Gauge Settings")

 Name the block anything you want.
 Make sure your application is selected.
 Set the `Duration` to `24 hours`.
 Make sure your device is selected, set the label to whatever you want, make sure the `open` attribute is selected, and change the `Aggregation` to `SUM`.
 As soon as all the fields are filled out, you should see a real-time preview on the top-right of the screen.
-Since our device reports the number 1 whenever the door is opened, we can simply sum up all of those ones to see how many times the door was opened.
+Since our device reports the number 1 whenever the door is opened, we can simply sum up all of those 1's to see how many times the door was opened.

 Click `Add Block` to add the gauge to your dashboard.